SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 ### Decorators

-*This changes are realted to the comonent development.*
+*These changes are related to the component development.*

 #### `@property#defaultValue`